COVID-19 Announcements by Date

 Mental Health Resources

-We understand that many students have experienced a great deal of change and disruption during these past seven months.
-Bard Counseling Services, in collaboration with Health Services, Student Government, Residence Life, and Wellness, plan to offer a range of workshops, programs, training, and support groups that use a trauma-informed approach and are guided by racial and social justice principles.
-Our programming will be geared to support the mental well-being of all students as they begin or return to Bard.
+We understand that many students have experienced a great deal of change and disruption since the outbreak of COVID-19.
+Bard Counseling Services, in collaboration with Health Services, Student Government, Residence Life, and Wellness, are offering a range of workshops, programs, training, and support groups that use a trauma-informed approach and are guided by racial and social justice principles.
+Our programming is geared to support the mental well-being of all students as they begin or return to Bard.

 Bard College remains cognizant and concerned about the disparate impact of this pandemic on people of color and individuals from financially challenged backgrounds, and the additional stress and anxiety during these difficult times.
 The Office of the Dean for Inclusive Excellence, the Financial Aid Office, the Office of Equity and Inclusion, and other campus resources are available to offer assistance in coping with the additional stressors generated by COVID-19.

 Bard Counseling is offering teletherapy.
-Please email email@example.com to set up an appointment.
-In addition, the Counseling staff is offering a regular column on mental health during COVID-19, and they have added a page of virtual mental health resources.
+Please visit the Counseling website to set up an appointment.
+In addition, the Counseling staff has added a page of virtual mental health resources.

-Bard Wellness has added a host of virtual programming during the pandemic, including meditation, peer health open hours, and "Show and Tail" (virtual Dog Days).
-They also offer lots of resources for self-care during this time.
+Bard Wellness is offering a host of virtual programming during the pandemic, including meditation, peer health open hours, and “Show and Tail” (virtual Dog Days).
+They also offer resources for self-care during this time.
 Visit the Wellness website for details.

 Health and Safety in the Community

-Bard’s reopening plan takes into consideration our surrounding communities.
-Bard students who are enrolled for fall 2020 classes and living off campus are subject to the same expectations and policies as those living on campus.
+Bard’s COVID-19 response plan takes into consideration our surrounding communities.
+Bard students who are living off campus are subject to the same expectations and policies as those living on campus.
 All off-campus students must sign a health pledge and adhere to our daily health screening protocols.
-All students living off campus or visiting local communities must adhere to Bard’s health and safety policies for the fall, including arrival testing, periodic testing, physical distancing, face coverings, and quarantine and contact tracing protocols.
+All students living off campus or visiting local communities must adhere to Bard’s health and safety policies, including arrival testing, periodic testing, physical distancing, wearing a mask, and quarantine and contact tracing protocols.
 They are also expected to abide by all state and local health and safety measures.
 All Bard students are expected to adhere to these rules whenever they are off campus in the local communities for any reason.
 Students who fail to adhere to these protocols are subject to the same disciplinary measures as those living on campus.
-Throughout the fall semester we will be reminding everyone in the Bard community of the importance of taking personal responsibility for the safety of others, both on and off campus.
+Throughout the semester we will be reminding everyone in the Bard community of the importance of taking personal responsibility for the safety of others, both on and off campus.

-Visit the Office of Human Resources website for guidance about returning to campus, as well as information about payroll, benefits, and office procedures during the pandemic.
+Visit the Office of Human Resources website for guidance about working on campus, as well as information about payroll, benefits, and office procedures during the pandemic.

 Health and Safety Protocols for Faculty and Staff